Geonovum/KP-APIs/API-strategie-modules/access-control/access-control.md

   <p>This is in line with the way the OAuth standard appears on the comply or explain list of Forum Standaardisatie.</p>
 </div>

-See also [The NL GOV Assurance profile for OAuth 2.0](https://gitdocumentatie.logius.nl/publicatie/api/oauth/) for further explanation of the applicaton of OAuth.
+See also [The NL GOV Assurance profile for OAuth 2.0](https://gitdocumentatie.logius.nl/publicatie/api/oauth/) for further explanation of the application of OAuth.

 The [Digikoppeling standard](https://publicatie.centrumvoorstandaarden.nl/dk/actueel/) currently has a [RESTful API profile in development](https://gitdocumentatie.logius.nl/publicatie/dk/restapi/) that specifies how to use PKIOverheid x.509 certificates for authorization.